ICVGIP-synthetic-image-detection-author/Counter-forensic-attack-detection/README.md

 **ProjectName** aims to [short summary of your project].
 The project provides [key features, tools, or analysis it offers].

 ## Directory Structure
-Please ensure the test data is stored in the following hierarchy
+Please ensure the repository follows the following structure
 ```bash
 ICVGIP_Addressing_DM/
 │